-Swimming requires your mind to make neural muscular adjustments to imbalances created from continuous movement through the water.
+Swimming requires your mind to make neuromuscular adjustments to imbalances created from continuous movement through the water.
 As a result swimming improves dynamic balance and coordination, reflexes, bone density and muscular endurance.

-Okay, you do sweat when you swim, but because your body heat is conducted by colder pool water, you don’t sweat nearly as much as you would if you were exercising out of water.
+Okay, you do sweat when you swim, but because the cool pool water conducts your body heat, you don’t sweat nearly as much as you would if you were exercising out of the water.
 Have you ever tried going for a run in 90-degree heat?
-Let’s just say we’ve all been there when your t-shirt changes color from the start of your workout…
+Let’s just say we’ve all experienced the moment when your t-shirt changes color from the start of your workout…

 12) The Swimmer Body